oviirup/jiosaavn-extension/readme.md

-# JioSaavn Song Downloader :musical_note:
+# JioSaavn Downloader

+Simple and effective extension to download Songs, Albums or Plylist from jiosaavn.com with just one click.
+It also hides ads and promotions from JioSaavn Web, and slightly tweaks the UI.

 :star: If you love the extension. [![GitHub stars](https://img.shields.io/github/stars/GrayGalaxy/JioSaavn-Downloader.svg?style=flat&logo=github&label=Star)](https://github.com/GrayGalaxy/JioSaavn-Downloader)